 The oldest method of testing for ketosis is by using Ketostix.
-Ketostix are thin strip that you either dip in your urine or pass the through the stream.
-Ketostix are not nearly as accurate as the Breath analyzer or Blood Ketone Meters.
+Ketostix is a thin strip that you either dip in your urine or pass through the stream.
+Ketostix is not nearly as accurate as the Breath analyzer or Blood Ketone Meters.

 Ketostix are thin strips that you either dip in your urine or pass them through the stream to measure ketone levels.

 Ketostix are not as accurate as blood ketone meters or breath ketone analyzers.